-Neptun Unified Education System and Intranet (MeetStreet)
+Neptun Unified Education System, Moodle and MS TEAMS

 Neptun Unified Education System (henceforth Neptun), the electronic education system of the University of Pécs, is applied by almost every university of the country.
-It keeps record of university studies, stores data of registering subjects and exam results, assists in educational administration, e.g.: handling and submitting applications and also assists in education, with the usage of the virtual spaces of Neptun Meet Street, the main source of the learning material available for students, therefore, it is advisable to be visited on a regular basis in order to learn all important information.
+It keeps record of university studies, stores data of registering subjects and exam results, assists in educational administration, e.g.: handling and submitting applications, requests.